NEWS

 These weekly conversations have helped to foster a sense of community and belonging at the Teen Center, creating a safe space where youth can connect with staff, each other, and community providers to discuss ongoing concerns and learn about useful and relevant resources in the larger community.
 Sam Sansom is a Supervisor at the Preble Street Teen Center.
 She says, “These conversations are a way to build relationships and trust.
 Even if something we’re talking about seems small, it’s a way to show youth we care.”

 Some of the many service providers and community partners who’ve come to the Teen Center to connect with youth include Maine Boys to Men, Maine Association for New Americans (MANA), City of Portland Public Health, and MaineHealth.
-Preble Street Anti-Trafficking Services recently hosted a session on labor trafficking.
+Preble Street Anti-Trafficking Services also recently hosted a session on labor trafficking.

 How can I help?